yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - Both 450 seems the best - test accuracy .9848.
 Both some are good with 400, 450, 500.
 So staying in the middle
 ### Conclusions going forward:
 - Change batch and width to 450

+# Conclusions 50 - 4 layers - ('tanh', 'relu') with batch and widths 200
+- Local test (not in AWS)
+- Goal: compare to relu relu local
+- Accuracy - on average .983 (.982-.984)
+### Conclusions going forward:
+- relu relu seems better